coderefinery/manuals/roles-overview.md

 # Roles overview

 CodeRefinery has been able to scale online workshops while maintaining an interactive feeling.
-Despite the size, the events feel easy to put on because of the many helpers we have around.
-This page describes the roles that we have created.
+This page describes the roles that we use in our workshops.

 Despite the many different roles documented here, **in practice many of them are occupied by the same people**.